ddc-java/ddc-day/pages.md

 `menu`
 : This is the text that is displayed in the page navigator bar (if `page_navigator.enabled` is `true`), for the current page.
 If omitted or left blank, the current page will not be listed in the page navigator.
 This text should be kept short---1--3 words, and with the ampersand (&) substituting for "and".
 Be sure to review the published appearance of links in the page navigator, and adjust `menu` as necessary.

+`icon`
+: If set, this property specifies the name of a basic Font Awesome icon, which is displayed in the page navigator in place of the `title` property value.

 `order`
 : This is the sort order for pages listed in the page navigator.
 Pages with an empty value for this property (or with the property omitted altogether) are sorted at the start of the list.